esase/tiny-view/README.md

 ## View helpers

 When it's not enough a pre built functionality or it might be not convenient way to work with templates you can register you own list of helpers (small functions) which will do exactly you want.
+Please read more information in the documentation

 ## Installation